touhouworldcup/touhouworldcup.com/README.md

 ```
 mariadb -u root -p twc_archive < init_archive.sql
 ```
-For testing, you can use any tool to modify the exdata as you desire.
+For testing, you can use any tool to modify the data as you desire.
 Then, run the PHP development server.
 ```
 php -S 127.0.0.1:8000